Haseebaleem/Inventory-POS/README.md

 - Passwords hashed with bcrypt (10 rounds) — never returned in any response
 - JWT secret loaded from environment, never committed
-- Per-route rate limiting on `/auth/login` (5 attempts / 15 min / IP) — independent counters so one endpoint can't lock out another
+- Per-route rate limiting on `/auth/login` (5 attempts / 15 min / IP) — independent counters
 - Role middleware enforces OWNER vs CASHIER access on every protected route
-- Suspended accounts return 403 immediately on any request, not at next token refresh
+- Suspended accounts return 403 immediately on any request
-- File uploads: MIME filter as first pass, Sharp metadata validation as the actual gate (MIME headers are spoofable; image bytes are not)
+- File uploads: MIME filter as first pass, Sharp metadata validation as the actual gate (MIME headers are spoofable, image bytes are not)
 - All uploads converted to WebP and resized server-side — original files never served
-- Prisma's parameterized queries (built-in)
+- Prisma's parameterized queries prevent SQL injection
 - CORS configured to frontend origin only, configurable per environment
 - Audit log captures IP per action for post-incident investigation
-- TypeScript strict mode in both backend and frontend — entire classes of runtime errors eliminated at compile time
+- TypeScript strict mode in both backend and frontend
-- `.env` files always gitignored; `.env.example` committed with placeholder values
+- `.env` gitignored, `.env.example` committed with placeholders

 > **Note:** JWT stored in localStorage is appropriate for this demonstration.
 Production deployments should consider httpOnly cookies with CSRF protection for hardened XSS resistance.